Finish reading this blog and increase your chances of staying married happily ever after

 The only age bracket where the number of divorces has decreased in the past 15 years is ages 25-39.
-In 1990, 30 out of 1000 marriages ended in divorce.
+In 1990, 30 out of 1000 marriages in this age group ended in divorce.
 In 2015, the number of divorces in this age range dropped to 24 out of 1000 times couples said “I do.”

 A little divorce history

 In 1970, California introduced the “no fault” divorce.
 Other states soon adopted it.
-Suddenly divorce rates increased, dramatically.
-Spouses who were in bad marriages could get out of them, even if the other spouse didn’t want a divorce.
-(So, it’s kind of a myth that people stayed together in the old days.
-Yeah they did stay together, but only because to get a divorce you had to walk in the courtroom with bumps and bruises or your spouse walked into court arm-in-arm with the person they were cheating on you with. )
+Suddenly divorce rates increased; dramatically.
+Spouses who were in bad marriages could finally get out of them, even if the other spouse didn’t want a divorce.

 So what can we do to increase marriage longevity and decrease divorce rates?
-I think I’ve found the answer.
+I may have found the answer.
 It’s called handfasting.